Visiting Morocco During Ramadan: How To Have A Wonderful Experience

 During Ramadan, Moroccans are prohibited from consuming food or beverages in public unless they are exempt from the fasting requirement under predefined conditions (such as illness or pregnancy).
 Foreign visitors and non-Muslims are exempt from these prohibitions.
 However, you should not eat or drink in public.
 There are no Ramadan rules for tourists, but it is a sign of courtesy and a means of showing respect for Moroccan culture and religion.

-“Final thought: If you are a foreigner and a non-Muslim and choose not to fast throughout Ramadan, you need not worry.”
+Final thought: If you are a foreigner and a non-Muslim and choose not to eat throughout Ramadan, you need not worry.

 Fasting could also be viewed as a means to improve self-discipline, which can, in turn, positively affect other aspects of your life, whether personal, spiritual, or professional.
 In addition, it has some health benefits, including controlling blood sugar levels and reducing body fat.
+It can also help cultivate a sense of gratitude for the little things in life that we take for granted.

 What Is Morocco Like During Ramadan for Travelers?

 Because the month is exceptional for the Moroccans, it is difficult not to be swept up in the infectious excitement, even if Ramadan in Morocco may pose some difficulties to visitors.
 Visiting Morocco during Ramadan has its pros and cons, but one outweighs the other.
-Read on to find out.

-Pros of Being in Morocco During Ramadan
+Pros of Being in Morocco During Ramadan:

-• Would you believe it or not, Ramadan is a very good time to showcase and sample the best Moroccan and international cuisine.
+✅ Would you believe it or not, Ramadan is a good time to showcase and sample the best Moroccan and international cuisine.
 All because if you fast for more than 12 hours, you start to value your dinner (after sunset) even more, and would want to get the most out of it.
-As such Ramadan is undoubtedly one of the greatest seasons to visit Morocco if you love food.
+As such, Ramadan is undoubtedly one of the greatest seasons to visit Morocco if you love food.
 You will most likely get to eat some Ramadan delicacies uniquely found during this period, like Harira, stuffed dates, and Chebakia.
 And street food vendors thrive during the night.

-• Ramadan is often off season for most tourists, so most of the sites you visit or stay at will be less congested.
+✅ Ramadan is often off-season for most tourists, so most of the sites you visit or stay at will be less congested.
 So tourist attractions are more available and lack tourist groups congesting the view.

-• An opportunity to immerse yourself in Moroccan culture during Ramadan may be just what you are looking for if you enjoy discovering new people, places, and ideas.
+✅ An opportunity to immerse yourself in Moroccan culture during Ramadan may be just what you are looking for if you enjoy discovering new people, places, and ideas.
 As a result, you are more likely to learn about local culture and religion than at any other time of year.

-Cons of Being in Morocco During Ramadan
+Cons of Being in Morocco During Ramadan:

-• Another thing to consider is that fasting can make a friendly person grumpy, especially later in the day.
+❌ Another thing to consider is that fasting can make a friendly person grumpy, especially later in the day.
 As a result, you may encounter a Moroccan or two who act in less commendable behavior.

 Is Morocco Worth Visiting During Ramadan?

 It all depends on your expectations.
-The first thing to remember is that Moroccans will still be warm and welcoming hosts, and all the tourist attractions will still be readily available for visits.
+The first thing to remember is that Moroccans will still be warm and welcoming hosts, and all the tourist attractions will still be available for visits.

 Yes, the day life will be a little sluggish as Moroccan Muslims prefer to stay at home during daylight hours to sleep and spend time with loved ones.
 However, with the final call to prayer, the cities spring to life!